newrelic/entity-definitions/docs/candidate_relationships.md

         type: AWSSQSQUEUE
 ```

-The next section provides detailed explanations of the configurable elements for a candidate relationship definition.
+The [next section](#how-to-configure-a-new-candidate-relationship) provides detailed explanations of the configurable elements for a candidate relationship definition.

+5. Create a new pull request and make sure all the automatic validations are successfully executed.

+6. Wait for our team to review the pull request and iterate on the feedbacks.

+7. Once it is approved, merged to the main branch and a new release is issued, it is available to you.

+8. Enjoy your new candidate relationship! :tada:

 # How to configure a new Candidate Relationship